kiwitcms/open-source-test-management/README.md

-Usually in testing & QA we organize the test cases that we have in test plans or test suites, e.g. "Installation testing", "Localization testing", "Performance testing", etc. The division isn't that important, it serves to help people make sense of things and be sure that they are talking more or less about the same thing.
-Especially people from different groups/organizations.
-The important thing is that you have a plan what needs to be done and where to focus your effort!
+Usually in testing & QA we organize the test cases that we have in test plans or test suites, e.g. "Installation testing", "Localization testing", "Performance testing", etc. The division isn't that important, the important thing is that you have a plan what needs to be done and where to focus your effort!